Every time we get creative with Project: Around the World, I realize just how valuable it is.

 It’s so much fun to create with a new medium.
 Especially when that new medium is linked to a fun geography lesson.

-We learned about sugar.
-We learned about Barbados.
-We created beautiful artwork.
+We learned about sugar and about Barbados all while creating beautiful artwork.

 Now, I just have to figure out what to do with the rest of the corn syrup!

 Special note: Make sure you take picture of the completed artwork.
 The paint did dry, but remained sticky.
 I wouldn’t recommend keeping the completed projects for too long.
 Photography is a great way to keep artwork without the paper clutter (or in this case, sticky paper).

 You may also enjoy one of these Project: Around the World art projects:

 - Go on a Family Adventure and Discover a “New to You” Park - April 13, 2017